keya-dialog/jsalt-dialogue-lab/README.md

 - What machine and CUDA version do you have? 🍇🍇

 **Answers**
-Feel free to fill in partial information e.g. if you do not know your CUDA version just write '-'.
+Feel free to fill in partial information, e.g., if you do not know your CUDA version just write '-'.

 <details>
 | GPU model |  CUDA   |  train [it/s]  | infer [it/s] |
 | ----------|---------|----------------|--------------|